payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 We will use these 3 tokens when configuring the server's integration later.

-Finally, we recommend that you configure the following settings in the channel integration to bring a better layout to your notifications:
+Finally, we recommend that you configure the following settings in the channel integration to give better visualization for your notifications:

 * **Descriptive Label**: Use a well descripted text to identify this WebHook integration
-* **Customize Name**: Insert a name for the agent that will report the notification messages
+* **Customize Name**: Insert a name for the "agent" that will report the notification messages
 * **Customize Icon**: Insert a custom icon to identify the agent that will be visualized in the messages We recommend using one of the Payara logos like in this sample:

 ![WebHook Additional Settings](/images/slack-webhook-additional-settings.png)